 The Grove is a 3D tree growing software that makes growing 3D trees easy and fast.

 To start growing your first tree, simply press Grow a couple of times and watch nature take its course!
-Pressing the button will cycle through the seasons, first pruning last year’s growth, then growing and bending new branches.
+Clicking grow will start a simulation cycle with many – first pruning last year’s growth, adding new branches, then growing, bending and thickening new branches.

 You may want to lower Add Years to 1 to see what’s going on each year.
 Continue pressing Grow.
 As the tree grows taller, you’ll notice weaker branches being dropped, heavier branches bending down under their own weight, and all kinds of other effects that form a tree during its life.
 I hope this gets you excited now you see how easy The Grove is to work with.
 Next, I’ll go over the most important shaping parameters.
 Press Restart to start over.

 Start by growing some of the 40 presets – they cover a wide range of tree characters.